thirdweb-dev/thirdweb-cli/README.md

 This command will:

-- auto-detect any contract that extends `ThirdwebContract` in your project
+- auto-detect any contracts in your project
 - compile your project
 - Upload ABIs to IPFS
 - Open the deploy flow in your thirdweb dashboard in a browser